Chinmay4285/Image-Classification-TensorFlow-Alexnet/README.md

-# TensorFlow-Multiclass-Image-Classification-using-CNN-s
+# TensorFlow-Image-Classification-using-Alexnet-s
 This is a multiclass image classification project using Convolutional Neural Networks and TensorFlow API (no Keras) on Python.
-I got this file as part of keras project and used some open source code for same.
+I got this file as part of keras project and used some open source code from some github user(mubuyuk51).
+I trained model with 10 epochs and you can see the results below.
+I used Intel AI cloud to train my model and to achieve above mentioned results.
+Please check it if you are interested.

 It is a ready-to-run code.